-Since a hospital is a health information custodian under PHIPA, an individual has a right of access to a record of his or her own personal health information in the custody or under the control of a hospital, subject to limited exceptions.
-In addition to the exceptions available to all health information custodians, as institutions under FIPPA, hospitals may rely on the exemptions in subsections 49(a), (c) and (e) of FIPPA.
+An individual has a right of access to a record of his or her own personal health information in the custody or under the control of a health information custodian under PHIPA, subject to limited exceptions.
+In addition to the exceptions available to all health information custodians, a health information custodian that is also an institution under FIPPA or MFIPPA may rely on the exemptions in subsections 49(a), (c) and (e) of FIPPA and subsections 38(a) or (c) of MFIPPA.

-Section 49(a) of FIPPA permits a hospital to refuse to provide access to a record where sections 12, 13, 14, 14.1, 14.2, 15, 16, 17, 18, 19, 20 or 22 of FIPPA would apply.
-These exemptions relate to records such as those that:
+Section 49(a) of FIPPA and section 38(a) of MFIPPA permit a health information custodian that is also an institution to refuse to provide access to a record where sections 12, 13, 14, 14.1, 14.2, 15, 16, 17, 18, 19, 20 or 22 of FIPPA or sections 6, 7, 8, 8.1, 8.2, 9, 10, 11, 12, 13 or 15 of MFIPPA would apply.
+These exemptions relate to records that:

-- would reveal advice or recommendations of employees and consultants of the hospital; - could reasonably be expected to interfere with a law enforcement matter; - could reasonably be expected to prejudice the economic interests of the hospital; - could reasonably be expected to reveal information received in confidence from other governments or government agencies; - reveal trade secrets or scientific, technical, commercial, financial or labour relations information supplied in confidence by a third party where disclosure could reasonably be expected to result in one or more enumerated harms; - are subject to solicitor-client privilege; or - could reasonably be expected to seriously threaten the health and safety of an individual.
+- would reveal advice or recommendations of employees and consultants of an institution; - could reasonably be expected to interfere with a law enforcement matter; - could reasonably be expected to prejudice the economic interests of the institution; - could reasonably be expected to reveal information received in confidence from other governments or government agencies; - reveal trade secrets or scientific, technical, commercial, financial or labour relations information supplied in confidence by a third party where disclosure could reasonably be expected to result in one or more enumerated harms;

+- are subject to solicitor-client privilege; or - could reasonably be expected to seriously threaten the health and safety of an individual.

-Subsection 49(c) of FIPPA permits a hospital to refuse to provide access to a record that is evaluative or opinion material compiled solely for the purpose of determining suitability, eligibility or qualifications for the awarding of contracts and other benefits where the disclosure would reveal the identity of a source who furnished information to the hospital in circumstances where it may reasonably have been assumed that the identity of the source would be held in confidence.
+Subsection 49(c) of FIPPA and subsection 38(c) of MFIPPA permit a health information custodian that is also an institution to refuse to provide access to a record that is evaluative or opinion material compiled solely for the purpose of determining suitability, eligibility or qualifications for the awarding of contracts and other benefits where the disclosure would reveal the identity of a source who furnished information to the institution in circumstances where it may reasonably have been assumed that the identity of the source would be held in confidence.

-Subsection 49(e) of FIPPA permits a hospital to refuse to provide access to a record that is a correctional record where the disclosure could reasonably be expected to reveal information supplied in confidence.
+Subsection 49(e) of FIPPA permits a health information custodian that is also a provincial institution to refuse to provide access to a record that is a correctional record where the disclosure could reasonably be expected to reveal information supplied in confidence.